justinwangdev/express-server/Readme.md

 ## Outline

 This is the server built for MHS-APP.
-Because the APIs were written in RESTful style, the IT department in Ming Hui Sheng Enterprise Co., LTD. can easily jump on this and develop other features.
+RESTful style APIs makes the code more readable and other engineers can easily jump in.

 ## Installation